Aryanraj404/The-Mock-Data-Forge-/README.md

-Mock Data Forge
+# Mock Data Forge

 📖 Introduction

-Mock Data Forge is a schema-based mock data generator built as part of the CSEA Induction Task.
+Mock Data Forge is a schema-based mock data generator built as part of the **CSEA Induction Task**.

 The project is a **Node.js / JavaScript-based web application** that allows users to define a data schema and generate realistic mock JSON data for development and testing purposes.

-It can be run locally on any system using npm.
+It supports:
+- Running locally using npm
+- Hosting as an API/web app (deployed on Vercel)
+- Containerized execution using Docker (bonus)

-This README provides step-by-step instructions to set up and run the project on a local machine.
+This README provides step-by-step instructions to set up and run the project.

 ---